 I am currently the course leader of the BA(Hons) Graphic Design where I have been a lecturer since 1997.
 I hold a BA (Hons) in Graphic Design and was awarded a scholarship to study for my MA in Digital Media where my focus was around the creative and appropriate use of online learning environments specifically for art and design students.

 I have worked as both a print and web designer in industry and as a freelancer.
 I have been a visiting tutor at Kingston University, Southampton Solent University and summer schools at Central Saint Martins.

 I aim to utilise and develop the creative use of interactive digital technology within design education.
-I maintain and promote links with a successful creative network of alumni and professionals who encourage collaboration between creative designers of all disciplines.

 I have previously been employed as a research associate on a European funded project LEDA (Learning environments for a Digital Academy) which was set up to define, develop and test a networked system and the underlying pedagogical procedures to facilitate and promote active learning experiences for international centred postgraduate education.
 The project involved a consortium of academic institutes and a software company: The University of Portsmouth, UK; The Merz Akademie, Germany; The Dublin Institute of Technology, Ireland, The Utrecht School of the Arts, and Creative Online Development, Nijmegen, The Netherlands.

 Other research collaborations include – “Carrion Culture” – under the remit - "The duality of culture lies in its position as both creation and creator.
 The banality of culture lies in its position as both spectacle and consumer".

 - "The Politic of Time" - published by the University of Portsmouth.
 Exhibited at Mainz Mini Presse, Germany